lukasbarbuscak/Salary-Prediction/README.md

 ![salary_outliers](https://github.com/lukasbarbuscak/Salary-Prediction/blob/master/images/salary_outliers.PNG)

 Even though the data had some visible outliers when it came it salary, a closer look at the data showed no errors.
 These jobs paid better because of being senior positions in high-pay industries.
 The data also contained some duplicate values, and I simply dropped them.
 The final shape of the dataset is 999809 rows and 8 columns.

+## Exploratory Data Analysis
+Before building models, I looked at the data using EDA and tried to make predictions about the relationships between the variables.
+First, I checked if there are any differences between groups of data.
+When it comes to mean differences between the groups and distances/years of experience, there were either very small, or none at all.
+There seemed to be no mean differences in salary between postings of different companies, and small differences between majors required for the positions.